kumarvishal01971/Food_ordering_kiosk/README.md

-# 🍽️ Restaurants Food Ordering System
+# 🍽️ Food Ordering Kiosk

-A simple and interactive web-based food ordering system built with **Go**, **HTML**, and **CSS**.
-It allows users to view a menu, place food orders, and generate a final bill with GST calculation.
+A fast and responsive web-based ordering platform developed with Go, HTML5, and CSS3.
+Enables customers to explore menu items, customize orders, and receive detailed invoices with tax calculations.
 ---

 ## 🚀 Features